nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Quiz Scoring

 The quiz can be scored for each individual quiz session.
 The scoring data will be written into the storage file after the quiz session is completed.
-A quiz session is complete if and only if the message indicating the end of quiz is displayed in the GUI window.
+A quiz session is completed if and only if the message indicating the end of quiz is displayed in the GUI window.
 The following activity diagrams summarize how the score is generated and recorded along with each quiz session.